Referral to emergency

 Exclusions

-Stable reflux disease controlled with proton pump inhibitor (PPI) – if symptoms recur on cessation of therapy, recommence at the lowest dose which controls them.
+Stable reflux disease controlled with proton pump inhibitors (PPIs) – if symptoms recur on cessation of therapy, recommence at the lowest effective dose.

 Triage categories